Stripe Webhooks: Complete Guide with Event Examples

 }

-- Archive user data according to retention policy
+• Archive user data per your retention policy.

 Invoice Events

-Invoice webhooks handle billing cycles, payment collection, and dunning management.
-These events are crucial for maintaining healthy subscription revenue.
+Invoice webhooks handle billing cycles, payment collection, and dunning.
+These events matter for keeping subscription revenue healthy.

 Invoice Payment Failed